Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 ##### Return to the main menu

 ##### Add a new employee

+**Double barrel names must be joined and cannot have a space.**
+Hyphen and ' are acceptable.

 When asked, input the employee’s first and last names (separately), choose a department, choose a job role, and decide if they need a manager or not.
 If they do, you will be asked to choose from the list of managers available.

 A manager’s job role must be ‘manager’